ksstrat/milestone-project-1/TESTING.md

 2.  * ***Issue:***
         * Contrast between primary color #7FC8F8 Light Sky Blue and background color #F9F9F9 Seasalt not sufficient.
     * ***Solution:***
-        * Switcht primary color to #000723 Oxford Blue.
+        * Switch primary color to #000723 Oxford Blue.

 3.  * ***Issue:***
         * The bootstrap class “display” was set to the value 2 for the header h1.
 This caused problems in the responsive view.
     * ***Solution:***
-        * Display classe was set to the value 4.
+        * Display class was set to the value 4.

 4.  * ***Issue:***
-        * On index.html, the screen could shake on small devices because the testimonial section element text hight differed to much.
+        * On index.html, the screen could shake on small devices because the testimonial section element text height differed too much.
     * ***Solution:***
         * Fixed height set for the texts of the tesimonial card (280px).

 5.  * ***Issue:***
-        * On index.html, the screen could shake on small devices because the testimonial section element text hight differed to much.
-    * ***Solution:***
-        * Fixed height set for the texts of the tesimonial card (280px).

-6.  * ***Issue:***
         * The images of the elements in the testimonial section varied too much in size.
 The face should be the highlighted element in the circle.
     * ***Solution:***
-        * Set a fixed height of 240px and width of 320px to secure that all testimonial faces are centered in the circle.
+        * Set a fixed height of 240px and width of 320px to ensure that all testimonial faces are centered in the circle.

-7.  * ***Issue:***
+6.  * ***Issue:***
         * On booking.html the text of the switch element protruded over the right side of the screen on mobile phones.
     * ***Solution:***
-        * Added bootstrap class mx-auto the the element.
+        * Added bootstrap class mx-auto to the element.

 ## **Post Development Testing**
 ### **Validators**